-io.hfile.bloom.error.rate = average false positive rate.
+io.storefile.bloom.error.rate = average false positive rate.
 Default = 1%.
-Decrease rate by 1⁄2 (e.g. to .5%) == +1 bit per bloom entry.
+Decrease rate by $\frac{1}{2}$ (e.g. to .5%) == +1 bit per bloom entry.

-'''

-io.hfile.bloom.max.fold

-'''
+io.storefile.bloom.max.fold

-io.hfile.bloom.max.fold = guaranteed minimum fold rate.
+io.storefile.bloom.max.fold = guaranteed minimum fold rate.
 Most people should leave this alone.
 Default = 7, or can collapse to at least 1/128th of original size.
 See the Development Process section of the document BloomFilters in HBase for more on what this option means.

-91.10.
+109.10.
 Hedged Reads

-Hedged reads are a feature of HDFS, introduced in HDFS-5776.
+Hedged reads are a feature of HDFS, introduced in Hadoop 2.4.0 with HDFS-5776.
 Normally, a single thread is spawned for each read request.
 However, if hedged reads are enabled, the client waits some configurable amount of time, and if the read does not return, the client spawns a second read request, against a different block replica of the same data.
 Whichever read returns first is used, and the other read request is discarded.
-Hedged reads can be helpful for times where a rare slow read is caused by a transient error such as a failing disk or flaky network connection.